-In Year One, we built a solid foundation with farmers, consumers, service providers, and funders to share resources and spur action.
-In 2020, the Million Acre Challenge:
+In our first three years, we built a solid foundation with farmers, consumers, service providers, and funders to share resources and spur action.
+We have:

-- Engaged over 150 farmers in soil health programming and peer-to-peer learning events
+- Engaged 365 farmers, 1,300 non-farming participants, and nearly 43,000 acres in soil health programming, on-farm demonstrations and peer-to-peer learning events

 …and much more!